marceloclubhouse/essentials/README.md

 ## Passive Features
 * Fix Broken Custom CSS
 ### Fix Broken CSS
 One of the issues that WordPress sites experience sometimes is that custom CSS doesn't save properly.
-As a result, some calls like "#body > div" turn into "#body &gt; div" and web browsers fail to parse the call, leading to broken CSS.
+As a result, some calls like "#body > div" turn into "#body \&gt; div" and web browsers fail to parse the call, leading to broken CSS.
-This plugin automatically scans pages for "&gt;" and forces them to become ">", so web browsers are able to render the CSS.
+This plugin automatically scans pages for "\&gt;" and forces them to become ">", so web browsers are able to render the CSS.
 ## Shortcodes
 * Current Year
 * iFrame